Whether it’s a personal or couples journal

 Find Writing Prompts

-Pinterest is full of journal writing prompts for all types of occasions.
+of journal writing prompts for all types of occasions.
 It won’t take but a minute or two to find lists of 30 or more prompts you can use.
 I like to list them in my journal at the beginning of the month and then go through them, writing about a new one each day.

 This not only helps me dig into topics I might otherwise avoid, but it also helps me avoid the plague of the blank page.